 Aspen is replete with great events throughout spring.
 Endurance athletes from all over the world race across Aspen Snowmass' four mountains during the Power of Four ski mountaineering competition.
 Aspen Snowmass hosts a cocktail competition dubbed the Apres-Ski Cocktail Classic, and Bud Light Spring Jam brings two weeks of music, parties, ski competitions and more to town.

-When the spring sun becomes too strong to keep the mountains open any longer, closing day parties at each of the four ski areas wrap up the ski season in proper fashion.
+When the spring sun becomes too strong to keep the mountains open any longer, closing day parties at each of the four ski areas wrap up the ski season in festive fashion.
 Once the snow melts, the Ride for the Pass cycling event challenges cyclists to climb Independence Pass before it opens to motor traffic for the summer.

 Best Spring Activities in Aspen